 The continuing 13,000-year story of the first people of Maine, the Wabanaki, provides critical context for understanding Maine Statehood.

 Holding Up the Sky.
-Explore the online version of MHS's exhibit Holding up the Sky which is also installed in our main gallery in Portland.
+Explore the online version of MHS's exhibit Holding Up the Sky which was on view in our main gallery in Portland from April 21, 2019 - February 1, 2020.

 Maine History Online offers a sweeping introduction to Maine history told through the eyes of Maine communities.